chjch/LAA6656/tutorials/1-software_and_data.md

    - List by Drawing Order
    - List by Data Source
    - List by Selection
-3. Catalog Pane: manage existings and create new ones
+3. Catalog Pane: manage existing and create new ones
    - Maps (default map): In ArcGIS Pro you can have multiple maps simultaneously to visualize and compare them side-by-side.
 The map concept is similar to the ```Data Frame``` in ArcMap.
    - Toolboxes (default loaded)
    - Layouts (if created): Insert a new Layout